davekilian/terracast/docs/architecture.md

 Also need to cover a row ID scheme.
 A row ID should be for an immutable row; that is, if you do a SQL update on an existing row, it causes invalidation of the old row ID and the allocation of a new row ID.
 But the invalidation of the old row ID is 'implicit' in there no longer being any entry in any tree that references it; that's the point of the GC scheme.
 We also need to handle some kind of exhaustion/rollover/epoch scheme, unless we're certain nobody could ever exceed 64 bits of row data.
 Even then, 64 bits of row data kind of breaks the design for roaring bitmaps, so it'd be nice if we could find a way to do 32 bits plus some extra shared epoch or generation bits or something to make 64 bits with only 32 bits of variability ... somehow.
 Or if we can get away with only 48 bits, maybe a two-level roaring bitmap scheme would be ok.

+Also, the row store doubles as our write-ahead log, so it should be okay to put extra opaque data in-page along with each row.
+That's where we store information for replay, like transaction LSN or whatever the scheme ends up being.

+Also, I'd like to avoid flushing the internal pages of the row store until each is full.
+Is there a scheme that does that efficiently?
+Otherwise we're going to RMW an index page every time we flush a new leaf page, which isn't all that nice in terms of write amplification.

 ### Memory Tables

 TODO I think what I want to do here is to keep row store pages referenced by the memory table resident in memory, and then have the memory table be the same index in an in-memory multi-version binary search tree that it is on disk.
 Multiversioning with columnar indexing may be quite hard because there's no longer a single bitmap; there's one per version, or there's one bitmap with versioned bits, neither of which is space-efficient.
 Maybe we can get away with a row-only memory table and emulate columnar by full memory table scans?
 Maybe we build a columnar memory table lazily?
 Maybe we have a traditional column store memory table, but an inverted index style on disk?